ihmeuw/vivarium_research/docs/source/models/causes/malaria/index.rst

 	  - S
 	  - I
 	  - :math:`\frac{\text{incidence_rate_c345}}{1-\text{prevalence_I}}`
-	  - Incidence in GBD are estimated for the total population.
+	  - Equivalent to "load standard data" Vivarium public health function for incidence rates ("susceptible-population" incidence rate).
+Incidence in GBD are estimated for the total population.
 Here we transform incidence to be a rate within the susceptible population.
 	* - r
 	  - I
 	  - S